nullt3r/jfscan/README.md

 * It runs in stdin/stdout mode, allowing you to stream results to other tools.
 * Can produce standard Nmap XML report.

 The JFScan (Just Fu*king Scan) is a wrapper around a super-fast port scanner Masscan.
-It's designed to simplify work when scanning for open ports on targets in variety of formats.
-Some useful modules are included, such as modules for subdomain enumeration using Amass and crt.sh.
-The JFScan accepts a target in the following forms: URL, domain or IP (including CIDR).
-You can specify a file with targets using argument or just use stdin.
+It's designed to simplify work when scanning for open ports on targets in a variety of formats.
+The JFScan accepts a target in the following forms: URL, domain, or IP (including CIDR).
+You can specify a file with targets using argument or use stdin.

-The JFScan also allows you to output only the results and chain it with other tools, for example Nuclei.
-The domain:port output of JFScan is crucial if you want to discover vulnerabilities in web applications as virtual host decides which content will be served.
+The JFScan also allows you to output only the results and chain it with other tools like Nuclei.
+The domain:port output of JFScan is crucial if you want to discover vulnerabilities in web applications as the virtual host decides which content will be served.

-Finally, it can scan discovered ports with Nmap, you can also define custom options and use Nmaps amazing scripting capabilities.
+Finally, it can scan discovered ports with Nmap.
+You can also define custom options and use Nmap's amazing scripting capabilities.

 ![nmap](screenshots/nmap_scan.png)